 Please write “solobuildingblogs” as the reason for ophthpac or SSF donation so we can verify your donation.

 Then it is a minimum of $800 annually to maintain membership on the email group although many choose to donate more.

 For those of you who are already in solo practice, it is required to make an minimum $1200 contribution to the Surgical Scope Fund or OphthPAC prior to requesting membership.
-No response will be made without a donation receipt.
+Reach out to us at the “contact us” page.